 Inuit Well-Being: GBV Project

-Inuuqatigiit has been awarded five-year funding from Status of Women Canada in a response to a call for concepts under the Gender-Based Violence (GBV) Program.
+Inuuqatigiit has been awarded five-year funding from the Department for Women and Gender Equality in a response to a call for concepts under the Gender-Based Violence (GBV) Program.

 Our Centre delivers programs and services to meet Inuit needs which include: licensed child care, head-start, Kindergarten, Early On Centre, afterschool programs, student support, youth programs, healing circles, individual support and counselling, court accompaniment, advocacy with child welfare, police, education, systems navigation, referrals, mental health programming, cultural community events, on the land culture camps.